ch007m/containers/README.md

 -rw-rw-r-- 1 root  root  584 Jun  2 14:39 passwd
 ```

+### Assign dynamically the UID

-The following projects try to fix the problem by adding a new user (dynamically) ...
+The following projects try to fix the problem by adding a new user dynamically

 - Changing [UID](./uid/) of the `UID` using `echo "${USER_NAME:-jboss}:x:$(id -u):0:${USER_NAME:-jboss} user:${HOME}:/sbin/nologin" >> /etc/passwd`
 - Using [gosu](./gosu/) tool to add a new user and next start the gosu executable